Skip to main content

 Hormonal Protocols for Women a Question of Balance

-For women, hormonal therapy is often centered around the fluctuations and decline of hormones during and menopause.
+For women, hormonal therapy is often centered around the fluctuations and decline of hormones during perimenopause and menopause.
 The goal is to alleviate symptoms such as hot flashes, mood instability, and sleep disruption while providing long-term protection for bone and cardiovascular health.
 Protocols are highly personalized, often involving estrogen, progesterone, and in many cases, a low dose of testosterone.

 For women, hormonal therapy addresses a complex interplay of declining hormones to restore neurological and physiological stability.